Generalization Below the Edge of Stability: The Role of Data Geometry

 \section{Discussion and Further Questions}

 In this work, we present a mechanism explaining \textit{how} data geometry governs the implicit bias of neural networks trained below the Edge of Stability.
 We introduce the principle of ``data shatterability,'' demonstrating that geometries resistant to shattering guide gradient descent towards discovering shared, generalizable representations.

-Conversely, we show that easily shattered geometries, such as data concentrated on a sphere, permit stable solutions that memorize the training data.
+\textbf{Limitations.} While our theoretical framework instantiates the principle of data shatterability, there are limitations to our current analysis.
+First, the proposed \textit{half-space-depth concentration index} ($\mathsf{S}_{\text{DQ}}$) serves as a proxy primarily for isotropic distributions and extending this scalar metric to quantify the shatterability of arbitrary, anisotropic, structured data remains a non-trivial challenge.
+Second, our results are derived for two-layer ReLU networks to maintain tractability in the function-space analysis.
+Generalizing these bounds to deep and complicated networks presents substantial theoretical hurdles, particularly in characterizing how the EoS-induced regularity constraint propagates through hierarchical layers without becoming ensuring the bounds remain non-vacuous.

-Our framework opens several promising avenues for future research.
+\textbf{Further Questions.} Our framework opens several promising avenues for future research.
 A central question is the connection between shatterability and optimization.
 The observation that a flip side of being prone to overfitting is often faster optimization leads to a natural hypothesis: are high-shatterability distributions easier to optimize?
 This, in turn, raises further questions about the role of normalization techniques.
 For instance, do normalization techniques like Batch Norm accelerate training precisely by enforcing more isotropic, and thus more shatterable, representations at each layer?
 This line of inquiry extends naturally to deep networks, where hidden layers not only sense the initial data geometry but actively create a new ``representation geometry''.
 Can our principles be translated to the understanding of representation geometry?
 Finally, this framework may offer a new lens to understand architectural inductive biases.
 For example, do CNNs generalize well precisely because their local receptive fields impose an architectural constraint that inherently reduces the model's ability to shatter the data, forcing it to learn local, reusable features?
 Answering such questions, alongside developing a quantifiable metric for shatterability, remains a key direction.